pdt256/talks/2019-02-28-go-unit-tests-gilded-rose/README.md

 30 min live coding presentation for the [Go Study Group](https://gophersource.com/study-group/).

 We explored how to write unit tests in Go.
 We began with the basic structure of unit testing.
-Then we dive into the Gilde Rose [Kata](https://en.wikipedia.org/wiki/Kata_(programming)).
+Then we dove into the Gilde Rose [Kata](https://en.wikipedia.org/wiki/Kata_(programming)).

 * Video: https://youtu.be/t4zrFOlGVdE?t=512